 A consistent oral hygiene regimen is the first line of defense against tooth decay and other oral health conditions that can complicate the process of realigning your teeth with braces.
 If you do develop cavities on one or more teeth, it could alter the tension applied to your braces, and treatment could further delay the timetable required to achieve your ideal smile.

-To help prevent this from befalling you, Dr. Kirby Nelson and orthodontic specialists at his North Bend, Washington clinic offer some of the following tips for your consideration.
+To help prevent this from befalling you, Dr. Kirby Nelson and orthodontic specialists at their North Bend, Washington clinic offer some of the following tips for your consideration.

 You will need to brush your teeth twice each day.
 Using interdental brushes, with their small tapered heads will help remove food particles and plaque from hard to reach places.
 They are especially handy for getting small food particles out of bands and around spacers.